“Buffalo Car Accident” App

 So, Why Download Our New “Buffalo Car Accident” App?

-For those of you who have smartphones and use those phones for much of your daily information, it is faster and easier to gather facts about a car accident at the time of accident on the new App, rather than using the original information card or searching for a piece of paper to jot down notes.
+For those of you who have smartphones and use those phones for much of your daily information, it is faster and easier to gather facts about a car accident at the time of the accident on the new App, rather than using the original information card or searching for a piece of paper to jot down notes.
 The App provides straightforward to-do’s, fact and evidence gathering tools and has photo/video capabilities to ensure that you or a loved one is informed and protected if a motor vehicle accident occurs.

 The “Buffalo Car Accident” app is one of those things you don’t think you will need…. until you do.
 And when you do, you will be glad you took a few seconds to download it to your phone.